Key Performance Indicators

 Increasing the percentage of electricity generated from renewable sources has been achieved by the following action items under way:

-1) Local, regional and statewide energy planning efforts, including the Alaska Affordable Energy Strategy, that emphasize the need for data-driven decision making and use of most cost effective, locally available resources;
+• Local, regional and statewide energy planning efforts that emphasize the need for data-driven decision making and use of most cost effective, locally available resources;

-5) Recapitalization of the Power Project Loan Fund to support additional projects;
+• Recapitalization of the PPF loan program to support additional projects;

-7) Federal funding of renewable energy projects, including Denali Commission, Department of Energy and USDA;
+• Federal funding of renewable energy projects, including Denali Commission, Department of Energy, and by the United States Department of Agriculture (USDA);

 |3: Strong Communities|